Maurice Michael Otunga: Abortion

 Otunga was a strong critic of abortion.
 He said that human life was sacred from the moment of conception until natural death.

 Education

 Otunga supported President Moi's reforms to end sexual education curriculum in schools.

 Islam

 Amin al-Hinawi (on 14 January 1993) issued a sharp criticism of Otunga's remarks related to expansion of Islam in Africa.
 The church clarified that the cardinal was misinterpreted, and that he had been speaking out against "Islamic fundamentalism", which he perceived to be on the rise, rather than the Islamic religion per se.

 But Otunga was known to have asserted that claiming Muhammad as the last prophet was a lie since Jesus Christ was the last prophet.
 These remarks caused considerable debate and outrage among Muslims.

-Assistant minister Sharif Nassir on 7 January 1987 had asked Otunga to read and understand the Quran, in order to better work for inter-religious dialogue.
+Assistant minister Sharif Nassir asked Otunga on 7 January 1987 to read and understand the Quran, in order to better work for inter-religious dialogue.